 Even if the €353 million performance-based logistics cost – the money to maintain and fly the fighters for five years – is deducted, the Rafale jets would cost India €187 million per fighter.

 Why then, did India opt oft for the expensive Rafales when nearly 8 years ago it rejected the Eurofighter Typhoons for exorbitant costs?
-According to Nitin J Ticku, an expert on Indian aviation, one of the primary reason India picked the Rafale jets was because France had no issues with New Delhi modifying the Rafael fighter jet to carry a nuclear payload.
+According to Nitin J Ticku, an expert on Indian aviation, one of the primary reasons India picked the Rafale jets was that France had no issues with New Delhi modifying the Rafael fighter jet to carry a nuclear payload.

 Secondly, India picked Rafale jets since the IAF has a history of operating fighters from France.
 The Mirage 2000, also developed and produced by Dassault Aviation was instrumental during the Kargil War in 1999 as well as the 2019 Balakot airstrikes.